lambda-feedback/user-documentation/docs/intro/gettingstarted.md

 The heading can be used to introduce the question, while each part has several areas.

 #### Part area 1: Part content
-This is used to specify the question that is being asked in that part. ? add example?
+This is used to specify the question that is being asked in that part.

 #### Part area 2: Response area
-Where the student types in their reponse. ?
-Inlcude link to more detailed response area tutorial?
+Where the student types in their reponse.
+Inlcude link to more detailed response area tutorial

 #### Part area 3: Tutorial
 This area can have several parts, and can be used however the teacher sees fit.
 A common usage is to provide a series of successive hints to help students who are stuck on a question find the answer.